 The result reported in Proposition 5 implies that the government should encourage industry participants to cooperate in setting their security investments and information sharing levels.
 Even if their coordination does not result in socially optimal levels of investment and sharing, it still yields an improvement over the outcome attained in the absence of coordination.
 This conclusion is valid, however, only if members of the ISA do not use those coordination activities as a vehicle to collude on prices.
-If formation of the joint profit maximizing ISA facilitates such collusion, the members may raise prices above the Bertrand-Nash level and consequently, reduce social welfare.
-Whereas prices at the Bertrand-Nash equilibrium are equal to $p^{NE} = \frac{a+B}{2b_1-b_2}$, price under collusion is the monopoly price $p^{JP} = \frac{a+B}{2(b_1-b_2)}$.
-For a fixed level of security technology investment, the higher prices selected under collusion result in reduced quantities demanded by consumers, since $q^{JP} = \frac{a+B}{2} < \frac{b_1 (a+B)}{2b_1-b_2} = q^{NE}$.
-Given that quantities at the Bertrand-Nash equilibrium q^{NE} fall short of the socially optimal level of production q^{SW} , the further decline of quantities due to collusion in pricing reduces social welfare.
-This points out the need for legislation which would allow an ISA to choose levels of security information sharing but prevent members from colluding in prices.
+If formation of the joint profit maximizing ISA facilitates such collusion, the members may raise prices above the Bertrand-Nash level and, consequently, reduce social welfare.
+Whereas prices at the Bertrand-Nash equilibrium are equal to $p^{NE} = (a + B)/(2b_1 - b_2)$ , price under collusion is the monopoly price $p^{JP} = (a + B)/(2(b_1 - b_2))$ .
+For a fixed level of security technology investment, the higher prices selected under collusion result in reduced quantities demanded by consumers, since $q^{JP} = (a+B)/2 < (b_1(a+B))/(2b_1 - b_2) = q^{NE}$ .
+Given that quantities at the Bertrand-Nash equilibrium $q^{NE}$ fall short of the socially optimal level of production $q^{SW^}$ , the further decline of quantities because of collusion in pricing reduces social welfare.
+This points out the need for legislation, which would allow an ISA to choose levels of security information sharing but prevent members from colluding in prices.

-Our result that information sharing is social welfare enhancing is also consistent with the findings of GLL (2003) who posit that at the Nash equilibrium, a small increase in expenditures on information security by either firm would increase social welfare.
-They also point out that the socially optimal expenditure levels for each firm is greater than the Nash equilibrium levels.
-However they highlight that this may not hold true for both firms at the same time, if there is asymmetry among firms in terms of IT security productivity.
+Our result that information sharing is social welfare enhancing is also consistent with the findings of Gordon et al. (2003) who posit that at the Nash equilibrium, a small increase in expenditures on information security by either firm would increase social welfare.
+They also point out that the socially optimal expenditure levels for each firm are greater than the Nash equilibrium levels.
+However, they highlight that this may not hold true for both firms simultaneously, if there is asymmetry among firms in terms of IT security productivity.

-3 Sequential Entry
+3. Sequential Entry

 Analytical modelers have recognized that the qualitative insights regarding market equilibria often depend on the sequence in which firms in an industry choose their strategies.
 While the simultaneous mode of conduct is more common in fragmented industries, there are numerous examples where one firm acts as a leader and others act as followers in a given industry.
-Firms may understandably be reluctant to share sensitive proprietary information on security practices, intrusions and actual crimes with either government agencies or competitors.
+Firms may understandably be reluctant to share sensitive proprietary information on security practices, intrusions, and actual crimes with either government agencies or competitors.
 To many firms, information sharing is a risky proposition with less than clear benefits.
-Specifically, concerns have been raised that a firm's information could be subject to the Freedom of Information Act (FOIA), or face potential liability concerns for information shared in good faith (Dacey 2003b).
+Specifically, concerns have been raised that a firm's information could be subject to the Freedom of Information Act, or face potential liability concerns for information shared in good faith (Dacey 2003b).
 These actions could potentially jeopardize a firm's market share or customer base.
-This may be especially true when some firms are more likely to be pioneering in their approach to disclosing critical information while others adopt a

-"wait and watch policy."
-23 It may be interesting, therefore, to compare the amount of security information sharing and technology investment when firms join an ISA in a sequential manner, with the case when they make their choices simultaneously.
+This may be especially true when some firms are more likely to be pioneering in their approach to disclosing critical information while others adopt a "wait and watch policy."
+It may be interesting, therefore, to compare the amount of security information sharing and technology investment when firms join an ISA in a sequential manner, with the case when they make their choices simultaneously.

 Hence, we consider a scenario where an incumbent firm has already committed to sharing information and investing in technology, anticipating the entry and similar sharing behavior of another firm.
-In stage 1, the incumbent chooses (s_i, t_i) , and in stage 2, the entrant chooses (s_j, t_j) .
-In stage 3, both firms choose prices (p_i, p_j) simultaneously.
-With sequential choices, the first-order conditions for firm i (incumbent) are as follows.
+In Stage 1, the incumbent chooses $(s_i, t_i)$ , and in Stage 2, the entrant chooses $(s_j, t_j)$ .
+In Stage 3, both firms choose prices $(p_i, p_j)$ simultaneously.
+With sequential choices, the FOCs for firm i (incumbent) are as follows: